keithjgrant/sidecar/src/pages/ingredients/ten-bottle-bar.md

 Or go for a traditional dry vermouth like Dolin dry, though I’ve found dry vermouth just isn’t used in as many drinks outside a classic martini.
 Sweet vermouth is definitely the style I use the most.

-## 4. Brandy
+## 4. Brandy/Cognac
-Many cocktails call for a Cognac.
-But let’s be honest: that’s a lot to spend on something unless you’re sipping it neat.
-While I enjoy Cognac as much as the next guy, I typically stock a less expensive brandy like St. Remy VSOP or Paul Mason VSOP.
+If you’re just building up your bar, it might make sense to start with a more affordable brandy like St. Remy VSOP or Paul Mason VSOP.
-Just make sure it’s a regular grape brandy though.

-I have less experience with a broad range of brandies, however, so this is an area where I’m still trying different things to see what I like.
-I will say I’ve started shying away from E&J VSOP as it’s a bit sweeter its mellow flavor doesn’t stand up as well when mixed.
+Many cocktails can get away with this over a more expensive cognac.

+That said, a true Cognac really is superior, and later on when you’re restocking, consider upgrading to one.
+Some drinks, such as a [sidecar](/drinks/sidecar) really do need a proper cognac.

 ## 5. Silver Rum
-This should be your cheapest item on the list.
-Get a bottle of Cruzan or similar for around $10.

 This is the one item I was most reluctant to put on this list.
-I personally don’t make a large variety of drinks with this — I use a aged rum more frequently — but this will come in handy if you get into the world of Tiki drinks.
+I personally don’t make a large variety of drinks with this — I use an aged rum more frequently — but this will come in handy if you get into the world of Tiki drinks.
 And if you’ve never had a [classic daiquiri](/drinks/daiquiri), now is your chance.

+You can start with a simple $10 bottle such as Cruzan, but a nicer one such as Plantation 3 Stars can be truly fantastic.

 When you run out, you can certainly swap in a spiced rum or a nice aged rum.
 You can substitute aged rum as the base spirit for almost any [classic cocktail](/tags/classic-cocktail) and end up with a delicious drink.